Columnists

 Barbara Walden is the site coordinator at the Kirtland Temple, a National Historic Landmark and the first temple built by Joseph Smith and his followers.
 She learned her first lessons in church history from a small Community of Christ congregation that gathered in a three-car garage in her hometown of Ridgecrest, California.
 Years later, she received her BA in history from Graceland University and a master’s degree in museum studies from the Cooperstown Graduate Program.
 Although often reminiscing over the warm winters of southern California, Barb and her husband, Jody, have called Kirtland home since 2002.

-1. Margie Miller Says:
+1. Margie Miller says:

 Wow!
 I am certainly in well educated and well rounded company!